prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 Here are some things that publishers can do to control various activities:

-1. If the current page view is in GDPR scope, make sure the adapters are aware of it even on the first page where CMP hasn't been activated by setting the defaultGdprScope:
-    `consentManagement.gdpr.defaultGdprScope: true`

-2. If the user hasn't consented to Purpose 1:
+1. If the user hasn't consented to Purpose 1:
   - Set [deviceAccess](/dev-docs/publisher-api-reference.html#setConfig-deviceAccess): false
   - Don't enable [userSync](/dev-docs/publisher-api-reference.html#setConfig-Configure-User-Syncing)
   - Don't enable [userId](/dev-docs/modules/userId.html) modules

-3. If you're working with bidders that don't support GDPR, consider dynamically populating adunits as needed.
+2. If you're working with bidders that don't support GDPR, consider dynamically populating adunits as needed.
 See the list below for bidders supporting GDPR.

 ### Publishers Not Using an IAB-Compliant CMP